paperlined.org

 Sometimes you need to be able to measure some basic information, but don't need those measurements to be particularly accurate

-Many Android phones have four sensors that can be read by apps, however not all sensors are present in all phones:
+Android phones have from one to four standard sensors that can be read by apps:

 An ambient light sensor, usually used only to automatically adjust the screen brightness.